ericliu03/blog.io/content/posts/2019/04/remove_undirect_edge.md

 ### Question:

-Given a list of pairs (tuples), each of them represents as a edge from a to b if we have (a, b) as an example.
-A node will have edge for not only direct children but also children's children.
+Given a list of pairs (tuples), each of them represents as a edge that connects two nodes in a tree.
+However, a node will have edge for not only direct children but also children's children.

 If we have the following tree as an example:
 ```